MuhammadWaris-55/Redux-Toolkit/README.md

 - Manage todo data in global state
 - Use `useSelector` to read state
 - Use `useDispatch` to trigger actions
-- Simple and responsive UI with Tailwind CSS
+- Simple and responsive UI with Tailwind CSS.

 ---